 The 920i is a programmable, multi-channel digital weight indicator/controller.
-The configuration can be performed using the front panel, with an attached $PS/2^{\otimes l}$ -type keyboard, or using the iRev utility.
+The configuration can be performed using the front panel, with an attached $PS/2^{1}$ -type keyboard, or using the iRevTM utility.

-Custom event-driven programs can be written with the iRite language up to 512K in program size.
-These programs are compiled with an iRite compiler utility, which can only be downloaded into the indicator.
+Custom event-driven programs can be written with the iRite language up to 128K in program size.
+These programs are compiled with an iRev compiler utility, which can only be downloaded into the indicator.
 The RLWS Web Update utility can be used to download 920i firmware upgrades to a PC from the RLWS web site; iRev provides functions for installing the new software into the 920i.